-Prior to your surgery you will come to the office for a pre-operative visit with Dr. Lozada.
+Prior to your surgery you will come to the office for a pre-op visit with Dr. Lozada.
 He will review your personalized surgical plan and ensure all your questions are answered.
-Detailed pre-operative and post-operative instructions including care and activity restrictions will be provided at this time.
+Detailed pre-op and post-op instructions including care and activity restrictions will be provided at this time.

 The Rhinoplasty Procedure

 Rhinoplasty is an outpatient procedure and is done under general anesthesia.
 Dr. Lozada has extensive training in multiple different rhinoplasty techniques and tailors his approach to each patient’s case.
 He specializes in both endonasal “scarless” as well as open rhinoplasty.